mrc4tt/GameServerKernel/README.md

 # GameServerKernel with LLY-Config

-**Are you using DO, Google Cloud, or AWS?**: This can't help you 100% with low sv/var.
+**Are you using DO, Google Cloud, AWS or VPS**: This can't help you 100% with low sv/var.

 **I can't help you with getting low sv/var - I do not offer support!**